kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 #### Config file

 A config file is an alternative for using Kosli flags or environment variables.
 Usually you'd use a config file for the values that rarely change - like api token or org, but you can represent all Kosli flags with config file.
-The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--org` would become `OWNER`, etc.
+The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--org` would become `ORG`, etc.

 You can use JSON, YAML or TOML format for your config file.

 If you want to keep certain Kosli configuration in a file use `--config-file` flag when running Kosli commands to let the CLI tool know where to look for the file.
-The path given to `--config-file` flag should be a path relative to the location you're running kosli from.
 The file needs a valid format and extension, e.g.:

 **kosli-conf.json:**
 ```
 {
-  "OWNER": "my-org",
+  "ORG": "my-org",
   "API-TOKEN": "123456abcdef"
 }
 ```

 **kosli-conf.yaml:**
 ```
-OWNER: "my-org"
+ORG: "my-org"
 API-TOKEN: "123456abcdef"
 ```

 **kosli-conf.toml:**
 ```
-OWNER = "my-org"
+ORG = "my-org"
 API-TOKEN = "123456abcdef"
 ```